Constructive analysis of the Navier-Stokes equation: Introduction

 time step by time step, i.e., in the form $\mathbf{v}^{r,\rho,l}=\mathbf{v}^{\rho,l}+\mathbf{r}^l$ for $l\geq 1$ where each $\mathbf{v}^{r,\rho,l}$ is defined on the domain $[l-1,l]\times {\mathbb R}^n$.
 We first determine $\mathbf{r}^l$ from data of the previous time step, i.e., from $\mathbf{v}^{r,\rho,l-1}$ (or from the initial data $\mathbf{h}$ if $l=1$.
 This is done in such a way that the locally constructed solution for $\mathbf{v}^{r,\rho,l}$ stays bounded independently of the time step number $l$.

-This is the outline of this paper.
+The outline of this paper is as follows.
 In the next Section 2 we prove the main theorem, i.e., the existence of a bounded regular function $\mathbf{r}$ such that $\mathbf{v}^r:=\mathbf{v}+\mathbf{r}$ satisfies an equation equivalent to the incompressible Navier-Stokes equation in an (almost) classical sense.
 This leads to a classical solution $\mathbf{v}$ for the Navier-Stokes equation itself.
 Then in Section 3 we draw conclusions concerning regularity, uniqueness, and extensions to equations with external forces.
 Finally, in Section 4 we sketch an algorithm for the solution of the Navier-Stokes equation by iterative use of local analytic expansions of scalar parabolic equations.
 This algorithm simplifies the construction of the global solution via the function $\mathbf{v}^r$ since we can use the information that the solution is bounded.
+Nevertheless the control function $\mathbf{r}$ may be useful also in numerical practice, since it can make the computation of the solution scheme more stable.